Average Annual Car Ownership Cost in the USA (2025): The Complete Breakdown

 | 10+ years | $800–$1,400 | $1,200–$3,000 | $2,000–$4,400 |

-The most commonly forgotten category and most location-dependent.
+The most commonly forgotten category, and the most location-dependent.
 Urban drivers in New York, Chicago, Los Angeles, or San Francisco face parking costs that can rival their insurance premium.
-For how location shapes the full cost picture, the lifestyle and usage costs guide covers commuting patterns and city-specific ownership costs.

 | City | Monthly Parking | Annual Estimate |